decentral-inc/nyc-blockchain-workshop/Topic1/03_putting_it_all_together/README.md

 # API endpoints

+## verify_transaction
-The authentication server has only one endpoint which verifies transaction.
+The authentication server has only one endpoint which verifies the transaction.

 - verify_transaction

-### verify_transaction

 Returns whether transaction is valid or not with boolean value.

 ### Parameters